KilledByAPixel/OS13k/README.md

 - multiple - Allows multiple copies of the window to open
 - reload - Shows the reload page icon to reload your program
 - code - Option to show the code for your program
-- dweets and shadertoys always show reload and code options

  ### Medals (not yet implemented)
  - Apps can register medals for their games, the os tracks which are unlocked